vbachele/Inception/README.md

 # What is a docker-file ?
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

-Here are the most common types of instructions:

-FROM <image> - defines a base for your image.
-RUN <command> - executes any commands in a new layer on top of the current image and commits the result.
-RUN also has a shell form for running commands.
-WORKDIR <directory> - sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.
-COPY <src> <dest> - copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.
-CMD <command> - lets you define the default program that is run once you start the container based on this image.
-Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple exist.

 # What is a docker-build ?
 Dockerfiles are text files containing instructions.
 Dockerfiles adhere to a specific format and contain a set of instructions for which you can find a full reference in the Dockerfile reference.
 Docker builds images by reading the instructions from a Dockerfile.